Tariq Lutfi: Return to Pakistan national team

 In 1995, he assumed the charge for the 1995 South Asian Gold Cup in Colombo.

 He again coached the team from 2003 till 2005, leading in a three match friendly series in the last year against India until eventually being replaced by Salman Sharida.
 During the 2004 South Asian Games, Lutfi served as assistant coach of the Pakistan under-23 team under Wang Xiao He when Pakistan again won the gold.

 Pakistan women football team

 In March 2007, being the first-ever FIFA Coaching Instructor from South Asia after obtaining the A license.
-The same year, Lutfi briefly managed Karachi Bazigar in the Geo Super Football League 2007 campaign.
+The same year, Lutfi briefly managed Karachi Bazigar in the Super Football League 2007 campaign.

 In 2010, Lutfi was appointed coach of the Pakistan women football team, becoming the first ever in the history of the newly formed team.
 Tariq coached the team for the first SAFF Women Championship in Bangladesh where the team reached the semi-finals.